KMKfw/kmk_firmware/docs/en/Display.md

 )

 # For displays initialized by CircuitPython by default
+# IMPORTANT: breaks if a display backend from kmk.extensions.display is also in use
-from kmk.extensions.display import Display, BuiltInDisplay, TextEntry, ImageEntry
+from kmk.extensions.display.builtin import BuiltInDisplay

 # Replace display, sleep_command, and wake_command according to your hardware configuration.
 driver = BuiltInDisplay(